 When you report child pornography to the police, they might ask what website it came from or information about what is depicted.
 You should gather details and information like this before deleting anything.
 These details can help law enforcement track where child pornography came from and also help prove your actions were truly accidental.

 You should also immediately call an attorney.
 If the police are interested in your incident, your computer could be considered evidence.
-Our Pennsylvania child pornography defense lawyers can help you cooperate with police, even it means turning over your computer while helping to shield you from any unnecessary incrimination.
+Our Philadelphia internet and cyber crime lawyer can help you cooperate with police, even it means turning over your computer while helping to shield you from any unnecessary incrimination.

 You might think it unnecessary to hire an attorney if you truly did nothing wrong.
 While your downloading child porn was indeed an accident, the police will examine the case from all angles.
 This could involve interrogation or a thorough digital search of your computer.